REAIABook/REAIABook/readme.md

                                 occurred.date.or.date.range.start, 1, 10), '%m/%d/%Y'))
 ```

-We then extract the time of the reported crime and convert to a 24 hour format.
+We then extract the time of the reported crime and convert to a 24-hour format.

 ``` r
   # Extract time from time+date field